 Previously each hospital had their own residency training program, and only the doctors at the top Shanghai hospitals received the best on-the-job training.
 Since 2010, however, all new Shanghai doctors, regardless of where they end up, will go through the same standardized three-year residency program at one of the cities top hospitals before getting their license.

-After becoming a Shanghai doctor, they will deliver hundreds of general consultations and many surgeries every year.
-Due to this intensive experience, their skills become quite good very quickly.
+After becoming a Shanghai doctor they must deliver thousands of general consultations and many surgeries each year.
+Due to this intensive experience their skills improve very quickly.

-Although they might not always use the newest and most expensive foreign drugs and equipment, foreign companies provide plenty of training and materials to Shanghai doctors, so their knowledge is quite up to date.
+Although they might not always use the newest and most expensive foreign drugs and equipment, they receive plenty of on-the-job training on the newest drugs and medical equipment approved in China so their knowledge is quite up to date.

-Be sure to check what your medical insurance policy covers, and what documents are required to get reimbursed, before you use any services.
+It is always better to check with your provider in advance to find out what your insurance policy covers, and what documents are required to get reimbursed before you use any services.

-Although Shanghai expats can enjoy the relatively cheap and subsidized service available from a public Shanghai hospital, they will need to accept its flaws, some of which are described below.
+Although Shanghai expats can enjoy relatively cheap service available from a public Shanghai hospital, they will need to accept its drawbacks which include:

 Shanghai is a city of more than 23 million people, all sharing a limited number of hospitals.
-Most of them are attracted to use the same well-known Shanghai hospitals as expats might be when they get sick.
+Most Chinese are attracted to use the same well-known large public Shanghai hospitals that expats would like to use.

-You will end up waiting during many stages of your hospital visit, and many of these waits could last more than one hour.
+So, be prepared to wait in several lines during the different stages of your hospital visit.
+Many of these waits could last more than one hour.
 You might have to miss a whole day or more of work just to complete your consultation and tests.

-Most of the local Shanghai doctors can speak some basic English and read and write even better, but only a few will be fluent.
-In the hospital you will also need to deal with many other staff while you register, pay for medicine, take your tests etc, and they will speak very little English.
+Most of the local Shanghai doctors speak some basic English and read and write quite well, but only a few will be fluent.
+In the hospital you will also need to deal with many other staff while you register, pay for medicine, take your tests etc, who will speak very little English.

-The nurses are usually very kind and do their best to help foreigners, but they are also very busy, so you need to be very patient and not have high expectations.
-Having a Chinese-speaking friend to go with you, therefore, would be very helpful.
+The nurses are usually very kind and do their best to help foreigners, but they are also very busy, so you shouldn't have high expectations.
+Having a Chinese-speaking friend to accompany you and act as translator, therefore, is very important.

 Occasionally you will also see people smoking on hospital premises.
 A law banning smoking inside hospitals and schools in Shanghai was enacted in 2010, but sometimes it is difficult to enforce.

-During the consultation, tests and other interactions at the hospital, don’t expect much privacy.
+During your consultation, taking tests and other interactions at the hospital, don’t expect privacy.
 Sometimes the doors will stay open and other patients and staff will enter frequently.

 In the West, it is common to use the same family doctor and clinic over many years.
 They will learn about your family medical history and your overall health issues, in addition to your current ailment.
 They will keep your records for many years and consult them each time.

-You will receive a small record booklet when you register, in which the doctor will fill in their diagnosis.
-You can bring this record booklet with you for future visits, but the new doctor usually only consults this if you are returning to discuss the results of recent tests and treatment.
-(Sometimes they can't read what a previous doctor wrote in the booklet.)
+You will receive a small booklet when you register, in which the doctor will fill in their diagnosis.
+You can bring this booklet with you for future visits, but the new doctor usually only consults this if you are returning to discuss the results of recent tests and treatment.
+(Often they can't even read what a previous doctor wrote in the booklet.)

 Unlike Western doctors, Chinese doctors don't have the time to give you the peace of mind which can be important for your overall health and well-being.

-This is a big item in the Western news recently, due to the GlaxoSmithKline bribery scandal, but actually it has been a common complaint of Chinese people for many years.
+This is a big item in the Western news about the Chinese healthcare system, but actually it has been a common complaint of Chinese people for many years.

 There are a number of factors involved.
 One is the huge pressure on Shanghai doctors to see many patients in a short period of time, while still being responsible to make sure they cure each patient's ailment.